Re^2TAL: Rewiring Pretrained Video Backbones for Reversible Temporal Action Localization: Introduction

 (1) We propose a novel approach to construct and train reversible video backbones parsimoniously by architectural rewiring from an off-the-shelf pre-trained video backbone.
 This not only provides a large collection of reversible candidates, but also allows reusing the large compute resources invested in pre-training these models.
 We apply our rewiring technique to various kinds of representative video backbones, including transformer-based Video Swin and ConvNet-based Slowfast, and demonstrate that our reversible networks can reach the same performance of their non-reversible counterparts with only minimum finetuning effort (as low as 10 epochs compared to 300 epochs for training from scratch).

 (2) We propose a novel approach for end-to-end TAL training using reversible video networks.
-Without sacrificing spatial/temporal resolutions or network capability, our proposed approach dramatically reduces GPU memory usage, thus enabling end-to-end training with even a transformer backbone on one 11GB GPU.
-We demonstrate on different localizers and different reversible networks from our rewiring that we significantly boost TAL performance with our end-to-end training compared to traditional feature-based approaches.
+Without sacrificing spatial/temporal resolutions or network capability, our proposed approach dramatically reduces GPU memory usage, thus enabling end-to-end training on one 11GB GPU.
+We demonstrate on different localizers and different backbone architectures that we significantly boost TAL performance with our end-to-end training compared to traditional feature-based approaches.

-(3) With our proposed Re$^2$TAL, we use various effective video backbones with recently proposed localizers to achieve a new state-of-the-art performance by leveraging our end-to-end TAL framework, reaching 37.01\% mAP on ActivityNet-v1.3.
-It also reaches state-of-the-art results mAP 64.9\% at tIOU=0.5 on THUMOS-14 among all methods that only use the RGB modality, outperforming concurrent work TALLFormer \cite{cheng2022tallformer}.
+(3) With our proposed Re$^2$TAL, we use recent localizers in the literature to achieve a new state-of-the-art performance, $37.01\%$ average mAP on ActivityNet-v1.3.
+We also reach the highest mAP among all methods that only use the RGB modality on THUMOS-14, $64.9\%$ at tIoU$=0.5$, outperforming concurrent work TALLFormer \cite{cheng2022tallformer}.